natural-eaglets/paipal/docs/VAULT_DEPLOYMENT.md

 This agent:

-- Verifies the request
+1. Verifies the request
-- Generates the smart vault contract
+2. Generates the smart vault contract
-- Applies user-defined rules and permissions
+3. Applies user-defined rules and permissions

 Permissions are minimal and trustless:

-- Only the user can trigger withdrawals
+1. Only the user can trigger withdrawals
-- Only verified Executor Agents can move funds into strategies (never to arbitrary wallets)
+2. Only verified Executor Agents can move funds into strategies (never to arbitrary wallets)
-- Cross-chain transfers are permissioned via secure channels (e.g., AggLayer + TEE signatures)
+3. Cross-chain transfers are permissioned via secure channels (e.g., AggLayer + TEE signatures)

 ### 3. Ownership Assignment & Vault Registration

-Vault ownership is assigned to the user on-chain.
+1. Vault ownership is assigned to the user on-chain

-The vault is registered in the Paipal Registry, allowing the AI Strategy Agent to start monitoring.
+2. The vault is registered in the Paipal Registry

-Metadata (risk score, preferences) is stored off-chain or in encrypted TEE memory.
+3. Metadata (risk score, preferences) is stored off-chain or in encrypted TEE memory

 ### 4. AI Strategy Agent Kicks In

 The AI Strategy Agent (also inside a TEE) starts:

-- Monitoring the vault's balance and market conditions
+1. Monitoring the vault's balance and market conditions
-- Generating allocation strategies based on risk preferences
+2. Generating allocation strategies based on risk preferences

 Once it finds an optimal plan, it:

-- Signs the proposed transaction
+1. Signs the proposed transaction
-- Publishes it on-chain or to a secure message bus for Executor Agents
+2. Publishes it on-chain or to a secure message bus for Executor Agents

 ### 5. Executor Nodes Perform the Allocation